kyren/gc-arena/README.md

 This repo is home to the `gc-arena` crate, which provide Rust with garbage collected arenas and a means of safely interacting with them.

-This crate is still fairly experimental and WIP, does work and provides genuinely safe garbage collected pointers.

 ### gc-arena

 The `gc-arena` crate, along with its helper crate `gc-arena-derive`, provides